SCDH/tei-xpointer-schemes/README.md

 [`saxon/saxon-config.xml`](saxon/saxon-config.xml) to Saxon, so that the XPath functions defined in this project are available to the XSLT processor.

+The XSLT in `testsamples/realworld/extract-annotated-spans.xsl` or the imported `libref.xsl` evaluates TEI XPointers with the new `xptr:get-sequence()` XPath function.
+It takes two `xs:string` arguments, one for the file URL and one for the pointer, and returns a sequence of nodes.

 ### Inspecting the parse tree